ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 ## Documents
 {: #wks_sampledoc}

-To train a machine-learning annotator component, you need to collect documents that are representative of your domain content and of high value to your application.
+To train a machine learning annotator component, you need to collect documents that are representative of your domain content and of high value to your application.

 Try to ensure that your training documents are truly representative of content that is of interest to your domain; that is, they contain many relevant mentions that can be annotated.
 To choose the best documents, follow these guidelines: